Fried Cheese and Pepper Tacos with Chili Spiked Cranberry Sauce

 For the Chili Cranberry Sauce:

-- 1 tbsp Aleppo Pepper (or ancho chili powder) *Link to purchase Aleppo Pepper online listed below.
+- 1 tablespoon Aleppo Pepper (or ancho chili powder) *Link to purchase Aleppo Pepper online listed below.

 - 5 cups fresh or frozen cranberries